elastic/integrations/packages/cloud_security_posture/docs/README.md

 **Note**: If you don't provide values for all keys, the integration will use these defaults:
 - If none of `access_key_id`, `secret_access_key` and `role_arn` are provided, then the integration will check for `credential_profile_name`.
-- If there is no `credential_profile_name` given, the default profile will be used.
+- If there is no `Credential Profile Name` given, the default profile will be used.
 - If `shared_credential_file` is empty, the default directory will be used.
   - For Linux, or Unix, the shared credentials file is located at `~/.aws/credentials`.